-- What have you done to overcome personal adversity or where you have helped others to do so?
+- What have you done to overcome personal adversity or that of others in a community of your choice?

-- Please describe a time when you have taken the lead in achieving a particular outcome.
+- Please describe a time when you have taken on a leadership role.

 - In no more than 500 words we are keen to hear more about you.
-This should include your extra-curricular activities, positions of responsibility and an achievement that you are most proud of.
+This should include your extracurricular activities, positions of responsibility and an achievement of importance that you are most proud of.

 You can use up to 500 words for each question.
 This is about a page of typing (in Arial font, size 11) and should allow you to demonstrate your values, skills and motivations in a way that shows you’re the right person for this award.

 Before starting your answers, plan the examples you will use for each.
 This way, you’ll avoid repeating the same experiences.